sunny/active_currency/README.md

 Storing the current currency rates in the database using ActiveCurrency provides the following advantages:

-- Lets you find out what the currency rate you used in your application was at any given time.
+- Lets you query for the currency rate you actually used in your application at any given time.
 - Does not need to call an API to get the rates when starting or restarting your web server.
-- Choose how often you want to check for a currency (daily for example).
+- Choose how often you want to update the currency rates (daily for example).
 - Your users do not suffer the cost of making calls to the bank rates API.
 - Your app does not go down when the bank rates API does.